 Collecting trash on foot and carrying the bags off the beach to designated roadside collection points.
 For a better idea of what's involved, see our Frequently Asked Questions page.

-For more information about helping with volunteer check-in, recycling, and BBQ service, please contact our Olympic National Park beach coordinator: kiley_barbero (at) nps.gov.
+For more information about helping with volunteer check-in, recycling, and BBQ service, please contact our Olympic National Park beach coordinator at (360) 565-3142.

-If you will be wilderness camping within Olympic National Park, you'll need to check in at the Olympic National Park Wilderness Information Center (WIC) in Port Angeles to get your permit, but camping and permit fees will be waived (FREE) for Cleanup participants on the nights of Friday the day before and Saturday the day of.
-Frontcountry camping at the coastal campgrounds is on a first-come, first-served basis, and camping will be FREE for Cleanup participants on the nights of Friday the day before and Saturday the day of.
-The Park will also waive all wilderness permit fees and entrance fees for coastal areas during the Cleanup for participants.
-The WIC in Port Angeles will be open from 8:00 a.m. thru 5:00 p.m.
-For hours, directions, trail status, and other info, call the WIC at (360) 565-3100 or see the WIC website.
+Wilderness campers within Olympic National Park, need to check in at the Olympic National Park Wilderness Information Center (WIC) in Port Angeles to get a permit.
+The WIC in Port Angeles will be open from 8:00 a.m. thru 6:00 p.m Friday and Saturday.
+For hours, directions, trail status, and other info, call the WIC at (360) 565-3100 or see the WIC Website

 - Wear gloves, proper clothing, and water-resistant shoes.